harvard-lil/scoop/README.md

 This feature may be used to preserve finer elements that would otherwise be lost, such as ill-formed HTTP headers, and could be relevant in certain contexts such as forensic analysis.

 In order to prevent unnecessary use of storage, Scoop only keeps in _"/raw"_ the contents of exchanges it assesses are presented differently in WARCs.
+In practice, this most often means the bodies of HTTP exchanges are not included in the _"/raw"_ files because the WARCs already contain the same data.

 **Experimental:** WACZ files stored with the `includeRaw` option can be ingested by Scoop for analysis and processing via the `Scoop.fromWACZ()` method.